NethServer/docs/administrator-manual/en/blacklist.rst

 Whitelist
 ---------

-In case of false a positive, an host or a CIDR can be added to the local :guilabel:`Whitelist`.
+In case of a false positive, a host or a CIDR can be added to the local :guilabel:`Whitelist`.
 If the firewall module is installed, the whitelist will also accept host and CIDR firewall objects.

 Hosts should be addedd to the whitelist only for a limited period of time.